defenseunicorns/compliance-auditor/docs/ARCH.md

 ### Control Specification

 Optimally the specification for the controls that an application satisfies from a given standard or benchmark is both produced by/ lives alongside the project in the upstream.
-Maintainers and contributors to a project most often have the best understanding of the application runtime and would therefor understand the ability to satisfy a given control without the bounds of some context and configuration.
+Maintainers and contributors to a project most often have the best understanding of the application runtime and would therefore understand the ability to satisfy a given control without the bounds of some context and configuration.

 This creates the inheritance model where end-users can aggregate the documents for the applications that comprise their environment and derive any subset of controls satisfied (and not satisfied) given a configuration.